brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud.md

 ## Lighten up, Francis?

-Finally: the L&amp;L forums also are visited frequently by those who ask, essentially, "Well, if you can't make Scrivener's file structure work with anything other than Dropbox, why don't you just change the file structure to something similar to what your competitors use?"[^iCloudapps]
+Finally: the L&amp;L forums also are visited frequently by those who ask, essentially, "Well, if you can't make Scrivener's file structure work with anything other than Dropbox, why don't you just change the file structure to something similar to what your competitors use?”[^iCloudapps]

 [^iCloudapps]: This argument usually cites apps like Ulysses and [iA Writer](https://ia.net/writer), which indeed are happy campers where iCloud sync and their apps are concerned.
 However, those apps aren't designed to do all the things that Scrivener does, so their file structures can be simpler and, thus, iCloud-friendly; it's apples-and-oranges.